Contact us about our Apprenticeship Programs!

 The RRVTMA apprenticeship program provides a broad exposure to manufacturing related courses at Rock Valley College along with recommended on-the-job training program relevant to a sponsoring company’s needs.
 For manufacturing success in the Rock River Valley, it is critical that our work force possess a sound understanding of manufacturing principles such as print reading, metrology, materials, cutting tools, CNC, CAM, and CAD.

 Second, look to your current employees for possible apprentice candidates.
 Many of our sponsoring companies are selecting apprentice candidates from their current employee base.
 Be selective as the apprenticeship program is a minimum of four years in duration and encompasses challenging technical courses at Rock Valley College.
 The NTMA Aptitude test can be conducted and the scores provided to aid in your selection process.

-Third, if looking for a new employee to consider as an apprentice candidate, contact Don Williams.
+Third, if looking for a new employee to consider as an apprentice candidate, contact Dutch Hinck.
 On occasion, he is contacted by individuals expressing interest in a career in manufacturing or the apprenticeship program.